shaffsuleiman/Ekkomind/README.md

 # EkoMindAI

-EkoMindAI is a cross-platform therapeutic assistant app built with React Native (Expo) for the frontend and FastAPI for the backend.
+EkoMindAI is a cross-platform therapeutic assistant app.
 It leverages AI to provide mental wellness support, including chat, voice input, and personalized suggestions.

 ## Features